 Beyond diagnosis, the emphasis of my assessments is in clearly describing your child as a whole person, including their strengths and needs.
 I will provide specific recommendations to improve your child's situation.
-Please understand that these recommendations must be based upon my clinical judgment and the result of evaluations, and specific recommendations cannot be presumed.
 An assessment includes a parent intake meeting, assessment of the child or teen during two testing days, a feedback session with parents, and a final written report.
 Additional follow-up meetings are billed as a therapy session.
 I can participate in school meetings as needed.

 Therapy Session Norms